 Healthcare costs are rising and soon they will become unsustainable.
 Revere Health recognizes this, and that’s why we’ve made the shift to value-based care.
 We believe we have a responsibility as healthcare providers to lower the cost of care without sacrificing quality.

 Value-based care isn’t a phase or a fad, it’s where the healthcare industry is heading and it’s the future of medicine.
-Revere Health’s value-based care efforts have resulted in over $20 million in savings in the last two years alone for our Medicare patients—all while maintaining consistently high quality scores.
+Revere Health’s value-based care efforts have resulted in over $30 million in savings in the last three years alone for our Medicare patients—all while maintaining consistently high quality scores.

 1Source: Centers for Medicaid and Medicare Services (CMS), National Health Expenditure Data